 CAPS: Counseling and Psychological Services

-We provide psychological counseling and psychotherapy to students, and offer consultation to parents, faculty and staff.
-As therapists, we believe it is better in the long run if, before offering specific advice or directions, we listen to you and help you clarify your own thinking.
-It might take a few sessions to get a good sense of the problem and how to proceed, so it's helpful if you can approach your first meeting with that in mind.
+We provide free, voluntary, confidential psychological counseling & psychotherapy to students, as well as general consultation and psycho-educational services to parents, faculty and staff.
+Students come to CAPS for a variety of reasons.
+Our approach is to listen and help clarify a student's thinking in regard to whatever is pressing.
+It might take a few sessions to develop an understanding of the problem and how best to proceed, so it's helpful if you can approach your first meeting with that in mind.
 If the difficulty in question is one that is outside our area of competence or our limited resources (for instance, an academic problem that could best be helped by tutoring, or a situation that deserves more intensive therapy than we can provide, i.e. more than once per week), we will facilitate a referral to another resource.
 There are a number of counselors on our staff; if, after some discussion, you think there's an incompatibility between you and your counselor you may ask to work with someone else.

 What Should You Expect From Counseling?